Apply by Monday for New Honors@Bucks Program This Spring

 The program is also a way for high-achieving students to begin their academic careers while saving money on tuition, which is just $130 a credit for Bucks County residents.

 This spring, Bucks is offering honors courses in English Composition I and II (COMP 110 and 111), Effective Speaking (COMM 110), and Introduction to Psychology (PSCY 110).
+Other cuorses can be completed with "honors by contract."
 For complete requirements, including an application, visit www.bucks.edu/honors.